ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/plants_config.md

   `plants_stem_canopy_data.csv` will be exported for each time step.
 The available attributes for plant cohort data are: {glue:text}`stem_canopy_attributes`.

-To show the configuration of the exporter in use, the TOML data below configures the exporter to write out trait data in all three data files:
+To show the configuration of the exporter in use, the TOML settings below show how to configure the exporter to write out selected trait data for all three data files:

 ```{code-cell} ipython3
 :tags: [remove-input]